 Wroclaw is Poland’s fourth-largest city and is a major industrial, commercial and educational centre for the region.
 Wroclaw is a thriving business hub.
 It is also the capital of Silesia and Lower Silesia.
-Wroclaw stewarded the Euro 2012 football championships and will be 2016’s ‘European Capital of Culture’.
+Wroclaw stewarded the Euro 2012 football championships and was 2016’s ‘European Capital of Culture’.

 This great city combines Austrian Hapsburg charm, Prussian pride, Polish playfulness and Bohemian Rhapsody.
 As such, it has a unique architectural and cultural make-up.
 Its location on the Odra River, with its 12 islands, 130 bridges and riverside parks, is idyllic.
 It easily competes with Vienna, Krakow and Prague in terms of its beautiful postcard panoramas and cultural offerings.
 There is a beautifully preserved ecclesiastical district on Ostrow Tumski Island in the centre.
 It a treat for lovers of Gothic architecture.
 Historically speaking, this is a religious centre of the city.
 The first castle of Wroclaw was erected here in the 9th century.